-The history of feminism in America can arguably trace it roots to the late 1700’s with Mary Wollstonecraft’s A Vindication of the Rights of Woman in 1792.
+The history of feminism in America can arguably trace its roots to the late 1700’s with Mary Wollstonecraft’s A Vindication of the Rights of Woman in 1792.
 Although a British writer, she gained praise from several American women including first lady Abagail Adams.
 Many consider this to be the birth of the first wave of feminism philosophy in America.
 The actual first movement of feminism is considered to be the Seneca Falls Convention of July 1848.

 The organizers were Lucretia Mott and Elizabeth Cady Stanton.
 An estimated 200 women attended the convention.
-The resulting product, was the Declaration of Sentiments, which was written by Elizabeth Cady Stanton and the M’Clintock family and signed by 68 women and 32 men.
+The resulting product was the Declaration of Sentiments, which was written by Elizabeth Cady Stanton and the M’Clintock family and signed by 68 women and 32 men.
 The Declaration of Sentiments shared the style of the Declaration of Independence.
 Its introduction reads “We hold these truths to be self-evident, that all men and women are created equal and endowed by their creator with certain inalienable rights.”
 It also included the statement, “The history of mankind is a history of repeated injuries and usurpations on the part of man towards woman.”

-The Seneca Falls Convention inspired others to organize the Rochester Women’s Rights Convention, National Woman’s Rights Convention and the women’s suffrage movement.
+The Seneca Falls Convention inspired others to organize the Rochester Women’s Rights Convention, National Woman’s Rights Convention, and the women’s suffrage movement.

-Published by Brittany Priore
+Published by Anthony Priore

 Photo source Bored Panda